sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 it doesn't have to be a Hobbit hole.
 Characters might be most at home in the middle of a bloody battle.

+## Fictional Advantages / Disadvantages

+Advantage to Dispense Wrath when encountering those same guards who humiliated him 20 minutes earlier

+It's a dark cave at nighttime and no torches are lit - disadvantage against the multi-winged bat creature

+The SPEED score and Defy Danger
+ * >= 4: Advantage
+ * 0: Disadvantage